oxydonth/BG3ModManager/.github/ISSUE_TEMPLATE/bug-report.md

 4. See error

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots of the error/issue.

 **Additional context**
 Add any other context about the problem here.